csswizardry/csswizardry.github.com/_posts/2024-08-14-blocking-render-why-whould-you-do-that.md

    render blocking.
 Files that are render blocking prohibit the browser from presenting the page, but do permit the browser to at least construct it.
 3. **Parser blocking:** The worst case scenario is a file that prevents the browser from even building the page.
-Everything is blocked while the resource is fetched.
+All parsing and rendering is blocked while the resource is fetched.
 Files that are parser blocking are inherently also render blocking—the browser can’t present a page that it can’t even construct.

 Visually, this is how that process looks for each scenario: